 What happens when you modernize storage utilized by an application?

 Containers are widely used when decoupling applications.
 The nature of containers encourages IT staff to take another look at their applications and consider ways to define and deliver composable services for additional flexibility and reuse.
-I believe adding an application-centric and smart storage solution to the deployment of containerized applications makes very good sense.
+I believe adding an application-centric and smart agile storage solution to the deployment of containerized applications makes very good sense.
 The solution needs to assure that the state is managed at a reasonable cost in terms of time, complexity, disruption, dependencies, and total cost of ownership.

 With the addition of a separate storage layer, additional lifecycle and state management options become available.
 If storage that is external to a container is long-lived and reliable, one could deploy a nearly empty container that fires off a start script and utilizes a mapped path to a pre-existing volume that holds all the necessary bits required to run the desired application.

-If the storage solution also allows for transparent compression, encryption, and replication of the state it manages, does it become more or less reasonable in each scenario?
+If the agile storage solution also allows for transparent compression, encryption, and replication of the state it manages, does it become more or less reasonable in each scenario?
 Should the chef’s hat be collapsed down to a small disk and locked up using AES 256?
 What if there is zero additional cost to doing so?

 How do we classify the storage menu?